 Josh graduated from Southampton University in 2005 with a BSc in Politics.
 He subsequently studied at BPP Law School and completed his training contract at Reed Smith, qualifying as an Associate Solicitor in Dispute Resolution specialising in IP, Media, Advertising and Technology.
 During his five-year tenure at Reed Smith he also spent time on secondment at ITV’s London offices, working in the On-Demand, Online, Interactive and Brands team.

-Roberto Neri is Managing Director at Downtown Music UK Limited.
+Roberto Neri is Executive Vice President UK Downtown Music Publishing and Head of European Business Development for its parent company, Downtown Music Holdings, at Downtown Music UK Limited.
 He oversees the UK’s office and has broader international responsibilities.
 Roberto joined Downtown Music in 2015 as part of the acquisition of Eagle-i Music.

 Roberto founded Eagle-i Music in 2011, which represented over 40,000 compositions and included clients such as John Lennon (Lenono), Sir George Martin, Deep Purple and BA Robertson.